swagger-api/swagger-node/docs/install.md

     ```

     This will enable you to easily use executable scripts installed using `-g` through npm - both for swagger-node and for other tools as well!

+###Configuring the default browser on Linux

+On Linux platforms, you need to specify your browser path before using the Swagger editor.

+1. Create or open the following file in a text editor:

+    `~/.a127/config.js`

+2. Add the following contents to the file:

+    ```javascript
+        module.exports = {
+           browser: ’the/path/to/your/browser'
+        };
+    ```